ltin0/bees-teest/README.md

 The app is fully responsive, and all the style pages are in "src/components/style"

-So anyway, the app is working, but, when the bugs are fixed i commit and send to this repository
+So anyway, the app is working, but, if you can give more time to do this, when the bugs are fixed i commit and send to this repository

 #I'am waiting for your feedback, thank you very much.